rjferguson21/big-bang/docs/developer/package-integration-pipeline.md

 Pipelines provide rapid feedback to changes in our Helm chart as we develop and should be put in place as early as possible.
 Big Bang has a [generic pipeline](https://repo1.dso.mil/platform-one/big-bang/pipeline-templates/pipeline-templates/-/blob/master/templates/package-tests.yml) that we can reuse for packages.

 1. The pipeline **requires** that all images are stored in either Iron Bank (`registry1.dso.mil`) or Repo1 (`registry.dso.mil`).
 In some cases, you may be able to substitute images already in Iron Bank for the ones in the Helm chart.
 For example, images for `curl`, `kubectl` or `jq` can use `registry1.dso.mil/ironbank/big-bang/base`.
 If you have not already submitted your containers to Iron Bank, [start the process](https://repo1.dso.mil/dsop/dccscr/-/blob/master/README.md).
-While you are working your way to Iron Bank approval, you can temporarily put the images in `registry.dso.mil` for development.
+While you are working your way to Iron Bank approval, you can temporarily put the images in `registry.dso.mil` for development by doing the following:

    > Check if the Container Registry is on by navigating to `https://repo1.dso.mil/platform-one/big-bang/apps/sandbox/<your project>/container_registry`.
 If you get a 404 error, you need to request a Maintainer turn this feature on in your project via Settings > General > Visibility > Container Registry.